elektito/hodhod/README.md

 }
 ```

-### "capsules" Section
+### Routes

-Each item under the capsules section defines either a separate capsule or a part
+Each item in the routes list defines either a separate capsule or a part of one.
-of it.
+Gemplex goes through this list one by one and look for a match.
+It is important
+then, that longer/more specific rules are put higher up in the list.

 The following keys can be used in each item:

  - `prefix`: The url prefix to match.
 The gemini:// scheme can optionally be
    dropped.